Trump Administration Reportedly Instructs CDC On Its Own Version Of 7 Dirty Words

 Analysts at the Centers for Disease Control and Prevention have reportedly been issued a mandate by the Trump administration to no longer use words and phrases including "fetus," "transgender" and "science-based."

-This directive was delivered to senior CDC officials responsible for overseeing the health agency's budget, according to the Washington Post, which broke the news Friday evening.
+This directive was delivered to senior CDC officials responsible for overseeing the health agency's budget, according to The Washington Post, which broke the news Friday evening.

-The seven words that are to be stricken from official documents being drafted for the next year's budget, according to the Post are:
+The seven words that are to be stricken from official documents being drafted for the next year's budget, according to the Post, are:

 - diversity